History of Walter E. Heller and Alyce DeCosta

 Each degree is available at both the Chicago and the Schaumburg campuses, except for the MSRE degree which is only offered in Chicago.
 BADM 401 is offered online only and the other eight core courses for the MBA are offered at both campuses each semester.
 Concentration courses and specialty courses are offered on a regular basis, but not each semester.
 Graduate business classes are offered at various times, including the weekends.

-Domestic (U.S. citizen or permanent resident*) Applicants.
-Applicants to graduate studies for the MBA and MS degrees and Graduate Credential programs in the Heller College of Business must complete and submit the following:
+Domestic (U.S. citizen or permanent resident*) applicants.
+Applicants to graduate studies for the MBA and MS degrees in the Heller College of Business must complete and submit the following:

 - Graduate university application